-It’s a safe bet that many parents shouldering the homeschooling burden during lockdown now have a turbo-boosted appreciation for the Herculean efforts of our teachers.
-It’s also possible that they may have appreciated a glass of wine or two more than usual mid-week while taking on said task.
+It’s a safe bet that many parents who shouldered the homeschooling burden during lockdown now have a turbo-boosted appreciation for the Herculean efforts of our teachers.
+It’s also possible that they may have appreciated a glass of wine or two more than usual midweek while taking on said task.
 But what if teachers leaned on libations while in school?

 That’s the provocatively comic premise of Danish writer/director Thomas Vinterberg’s latest film Another Round.
 Once again he taps Hannibal star Mads Mikkelsen to lead his cast after the pair worked together so memorably on fraught Oscar-nominated drama The Hunt (2012).
 Mikkelsen plays despondent high school teacher Martin, who has fallen out of love with the gig and his wife.
 Stuck in a rut, he’s so uninspired by the day-to-day trials of prepping his students for their final exams that their parents turn up at school to complain.